National Historic Parks General Regulations (SOR/82-263)

 19 A camping permit expires on the expiry date specified thereon.

-20 The holder of a camping permit shall, at all times, maintain the area to which the permit applies in a condition satisfactory to the Superintendent.
+20 The holder of a camping permit shall, at all times, maintain the area to which the permit applies in a satisfactory condition.

-21 The Superintendent may cancel a camping permit where
+21 The Superintendent is authorized to cancel a camping permit if

 (a) the area to which the permit applies is not occupied;

-(b) the holder of the permit fails to maintain the area to which the permit applies in a condition satisfactory to the Superintendent;
+(b) the holder of the permit fails to maintain the area to which the permit applies in a satisfactory condition;

 (c) the holder of the permit has furnished the Superintendent with false or misleading information in order to secure the permit or maintain it in force; or